-Sound legislation is critical to the establishment of an effective national regulatory framework and should be complemented by specific regulations which together serve to control the availability, prescribing, and dispensing of medicines; the provision of product information; and the licensing, accreditation, and oversight of pharmaceutical establishments and professional staff.
-These should also provide for the establishment and operation of a national regulatory agency to assess the safety, quality, and efficacy of medicines; ensure the safe and ethical conduct of clinical trials; and monitor the safety of medicines though post-marketing surveillance mechanisms.
+Sound legislation is critical to the establishment of an effective national regulatory framework and should be complemented by specific regulations that together serve to control the availability, prescribing, and dispensing of medicines; the provision of product information; and the licensing, accreditation, and oversight of pharmaceutical establishments and professional staff.
+The legislation and regulations should also provide for the establishment and operation of a national regulatory agency to assess the safety, quality, and efficacy of medicines; ensure the safe and ethical conduct of clinical trials; and monitor the safety of medicines through post-marketing surveillance mechanisms.

-SIAPS provides technical assistance to country governments to advocate for, develop, and enact practical, enforceable legislation supported by the rule of law; develop sufficient regulatory capacity; and introduce and apply appropriate technologies.
-By engaging a broad range of stakeholders—including ministries of health, ministries of finance, and other relevant public sector entities, as well as civil society organizations, professional associations, and advocacy groups—SIAPS supports a participatory approach to the development of relevant pharmaceutical legislation.
-SIAPS also helps support in-country stakeholders in preparing for implementation to reap the benefits of newly ratified legislation.
+SIAPS provided technical assistance to country governments to advocate for, develop, and enact practical, enforceable legislation supported by the rule of law; develop sufficient regulatory capacity; and introduce and apply appropriate technologies.
+By engaging a broad range of stakeholders—including ministries of health, ministries of finance, and other relevant public sector entities, as well as civil society organizations, professional associations, and advocacy groups—SIAPS supported a participatory approach to the development of relevant pharmaceutical legislation.
+SIAPS also helped support in-country stakeholders in preparing for implementation to reap the benefits of newly ratified legislation.